piit79/Frood/README.md

 ## Revision history

+**Rev7** (23/06/2023)
+* Use a different 4 MB flash chip (Winbond W25Q32JVUUIQ) which will hopefully not need a special config
+* Use a higher-quality Panasonic reset/boot switches
+* Some routing tweaks

 **Rev6** (28/12/2022)
 * Use a 4 MB (32 Mbit) flash chip (needs a special configuration in QMK `config.h`: `#define RP2040_FLASH_GD25Q64CS`)
 * Tweak a few tracks